|

 • Using a food scale, measure out 500 grams of flour, 100 grams of sourdough starter, 425 grams of water, and 12 grams of salt into a mixing bowl.
 Stir together thoroughly until it makes a shaggy dough.
 Let rest 30 minutes.

-• Complete your first set of stretches and folds.
+• Perform stretches & folds.
 Grab the edge of the dough and pull up until you get resistance, but be careful not to rip it.
 Fold the dough back down to the other side of the bowl.
-Work your way around the whole ball of dough doing 8-12 stretches and folds.
-Let dough rest 30 minutes.
+Work your way around the whole ball of dough, doing 8-12 stretches and folds.
+Let dough rest 30 minutes in between, and repeat this 3 more times for a total of four sets of stretches and folds with 30-min rest in between.

 • Right after the fourth set, transfer your dough to a clear, straight-sided container to monitor the bulk ferment.
 Wet the back of your hand to press down & flatten the top of a dough.
 Make a mark on the outside of your container to mark the dough's starting point.
-Assuming a dough temperature of 75 degrees, aim for a 50% rise.
-Add 50% of your dough's current height to it's total height, and then make a mark at that new height to help you monitor.
-See notes.
+Assuming a dough temperature of 75 degrees F, aim for a 50% rise.
+Do a 75% rise if your dough is 70 degrees.
+Adjust rise up or down accordingly for a warmer or cooler dough.

-• When the bulk ferment is over, pour dough out onto the counter and complete a pre-shape with light stretches & folds to make the dough into a ball.
+• When your dough reaches its rise target, pour dough out onto the counter and complete a pre-shape with light stretches & folds to make the dough into a ball.
 Using a bench scraper, turn the ball over so the smooth side is facing up.
 Let dough rest 20 minutes.

 • Use your bench scraper to turn the dough ball back over, smooth side down.
 Flatten the dough gently into a rectangle with your hands and shape your loaf into a batard or boule.
 Using your bench scraper if needed, pick your shaped dough up and place it into the banneton, smooth side down.
 Pinch the seam together tightly to create more surface tension.